 Automated daily reports are produced and distributed to business unit managers and risk managers.
-Corporate Market Risk also reviews and reports several variations of the VaR measures in historical time series format to provide management with an historical perspective on risk.
+Corporate Market Risk also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.

 The table below presents the levels of total regulatory VaR and its subcomponents for global foreign currency in the quarters indicated below, based on the historical simulation methodology, a 99% confidence level, a one day horizon and equally weighted volatility.
-As the values below indicate, the forward price (interest rate) risk in the second quarter of 2014 was, on average, approximately 75% less than the spot price risk.
 The total VaR for foreign currency is typically less than the sum of its two components due to diversification benefits derived from the two subcomponents.